-2. Built Character
+Built Character

-- a.
-Designs should respond positively to the distinctive local and historic character of individual settlements and character areas of the parish. - b.
-Scale, massing, density and layout should relate to the surrounding built form. - c.
-The use of traditional materials used locally is encouraged such as traditional red brick and render for elevations and tiled roofs. - d.
+- 1. Designs should respond positively to the distinctive local and historic character of individual settlements and character areas of the parish. - 2.
+The use of traditional materials used locally is encouraged such as traditional red brick and render for elevations and tiled roofs as are innovative systems to generate solar electricity designed to supplement solar panels. - 3.
+Scale, massing, density and layout should relate to the surrounding built form. - 4.
 Innovative design and materials to achieve enhanced environmental performance are encouraged.

-3. Heritage Assets
+Heritage Assets

-- a.
-Development proposals that impact upon the character and significance of the parish's heritage assets and their setting will be expected to demonstrate how this impact has been assessed to avoid or minimise conflict with the heritage asset's conservation. - b.
-The Parish's heritage assets should be conserved in a manner appropriate to their significance.
-Proposals will be weighed against the public benefits of the proposal as appropriate; it should be demonstrated that all reasonable efforts have been made to sustain the existing use, find new uses, or mitigate the extent of the harm to the significance of the asset; and whether the works proposed are the minimum required to secure the long term use of the asset.
+- 1. Development proposals that impact upon the character and significance of the parish's heritage assets and their setting will be expected to demonstrate how this impact has been assessed to avoid or minimise conflict between the heritage asset's conservation and any aspect of the proposal. - 2.
+Great weight will be given to the conservation of the parish's heritage assets.
+Any harm to the significance of a designated or non-designated heritage asset must be justified.
+Proposals will be weighed against the public benefits of the proposal; whether it has been demonstrated that all reasonable efforts have been made to sustain the existing use, find new uses, or mitigate the extent of the harm to the significance of the asset; and whether the works proposed are the minimum required to secure the long term use of the asset.